ewijaya/icepop/README.rst

 you have a fine grained control on the data analysis lacking in the web version.
-On top of the core immune cell population deconvolution, it allows you to download the raw data from NCBI GEO gene expression database, normalize, and plot the data using command line interface, etc.
+On top of the core immune cell population deconvolution, it allows you to download the raw data from NCBI GEO gene expression database, normalize, and plot the data using command line interface.

 Installation